 Support for tourism and event businesses during COVID-19

-We are closely monitoring the COVID-19 outbreak and are working hard to provide you with the very latest information to support your business at this very challenging time.
-We are feeding in industry concerns to Government via the Tourism Industry Emergency Response Group and will be sharing practical advice as soon as it becomes available, publishing the latest announcements and industry information on our dedicated COVID-19 page.
-Below you will find the latest information and advice to support your businesses.
+We are closely monitoring the COVID-19 (coronavirus) outbreak and are working hard to provide you with the very latest information, advice and support for your business at this very challenging time.
+We are feeding in industry concerns to Government via the Tourism Industry Emergency Response Group.
+Below you will find the latest information on the coronavirus support available for your business.
 All of our information is kept under continuous review and is updated often.